Introducing Corrections to the Reflectance of Graphene by Light Emission: Discussion

-Let us consider monolayer graphene suspended in the air to grasp that the global $\pi$-phase for light emission has a direct influence on the optical properties.
+There is a possibility that substrates play a decisive role in determining the selection of the two states specified by the global phase $\theta$ (0 and $\pi$).
+To see this, let us consider monolayer graphene suspended in the air.
 From Eq.~(\ref{eq:RN}), the reflection and transmission coefficients (without substrates) are $r_1 \sim - \pi\alpha/2$ and $t_1 \sim 1-\pi \alpha/2$, and the absorption is given by $A_1^1 =1-r_1^2 -t_1^2 \sim \pi\alpha$.
-The reflection coefficient is modified by light emission as
+Light emission modifies the reflection coefficient as follows:

-When ${\cal B}=0.0007$ which was extracted from experiments, the magnitude of the second term is 0.0028.
-This is about 25 percent of the magnitude of the first term (0.011).
-When $\theta=\pi$, the correction term is negative in sign, and therefore the reflectance is increased by light emission.
-This contrasts with thin multilayer graphene on the SiO$_2$/Si substrate, which shows slightly suppressed reflectance.
-Interestingly, destructive interference makes $r_N$ a positive number for small $N$ so that the reflectance is suppressed by the corrections.
-To observe the emission as a correction to the reflectance, it is important that $|r_N|$ be a small quantity, which is again provided by destructive interference in this paper.
-When constructive interference is realized, $r_N$ is a negative number for small $N$, and light emission would decrease the reflectance.
-However, $|r_N|$ is not so small then, the corrections are difficult to identify.
+The magnitude of the second term is 0.0028 when ${\cal B}=0.0007$ which is about 25 percent the magnitude of the first term (0.011).
+The reflection increases or decreases depending on $\theta$.
+When $\theta=\pi$ (0), the correction term is negative (positive) in sign; therefore, the light emission increases (decreases) the reflectance.
+Mathematically speaking, the change in the reflectance is equivalent to a replacement of $\alpha$ as $\alpha \to \alpha_{\rm eff} = \alpha -e^{i\theta} \sqrt{\pi{\cal B}/2\alpha}$.
+This immediately leads to an inconsistency with the experimental fact that suspended monolayer graphene absorbs $\sim2.3$ percent ($=\pi \alpha$, the measured uncertainty is within 5 percent of $\pi \alpha$) of the incident visible light.~\cite{Nair2008} This inconsistency is resolved by considering that for graphene suspended in the air the states of $\theta=\pi$ and 0 are degenerate and the effect of light emission effectively disappear by interference.
+This contrasts with monolayer graphene on SiO$_2$/Si substrates for which $\theta=\pi$ is selected.

-Since coherent and incoherent emissions are two extreme cases of the phases $\theta_j$ in Eq.~(\ref{eq:zn}) (uniform and random), a sharp distinction between the coherent and incoherent emissions is not always possible.
-The most proper method to calculate the reflectance is to derive a dynamical model controlling $\theta_j$ of Eq.~(\ref{eq:zn}) from a microscopic level,~\cite{Dicke1954,Kuramoto1984} and use it to calculate
+Since coherent and incoherent emissions are two extreme cases (uniform and random) of the phase $\theta_j$ in Eq.~(\ref{eq:zn}), a sharp distinction between the coherent and incoherent emissions is not always possible.
+The proper way to calculate the reflectance is to derive a dynamical model of $\theta_j$ at a microscopic level,~\cite{Dicke1954,Kuramoto1984} and use it to calculate $R_N = \left| r_N + \sum_{j=1}^N e^{i\theta_j} Z_j({\cal B}) \right|^2$.
+Especially in the case of monolayer, they are inseparable as

+when $\phi_1$ and $\theta_1$ have some correlation.
+Then, the reflectance is always subject to fluctuations created by the last term (through electron-phonon interactions).